 One of the more contentious topics in the current patent policy debate concerns the alleged harms caused by patent owners who seek to license their patented innovation, often referred to by the pejorative epithet “patent troll.”
 The discussions to date have been predominantly theoretical, lacking in sound empirical data regarding the inventors themselves.
 In this paper, CPIP Edison Fellow Ryan Holte takes a detailed dive into two instructive case studies.
 By exploring the stories behind these inventors and their patented technologies, Professor Holte adds much-needed context to the ongoing policy debates and shows that the “patent troll” moniker disparages honest innovators.

-On January 26-27, 2017, CPIP will host the last meeting of the 2016-2017 Thomas Edison Innovation Fellowship.
+On January 25-26, 2018, CPIP will host the last meeting of the 2017-2018 Thomas Edison Innovation Fellowship in Orlando, Florida.
 The Edison Fellows will present final drafts of their research papers and receive valuable feedback from Senior Commentators and other Fellows.

 Antonin Scalia Law School, George Mason University

-On September 15-16, 2016, CPIP hosted the third meeting of the 2016-2017 Thomas Edison Innovation Fellowship at Scalia Law in Arlington, Virginia.
-The meeting will be a works-in-progress workshop, where the Edison Fellows present rough drafts of their papers and receive valuable feedback from Senior Commentators and other Fellows.
+On September 7-8, 2017, CPIP hosted the third meeting of the 2017-2018 Thomas Edison Innovation Fellowship at Scalia Law in Arlington, Virginia.
+The meeting was a works-in-progress workshop, where the Edison Fellows presented rough drafts of their papers and received valuable feedback from Senior Commentators and other Fellows.

-On April 21-22, 2016, CPIP hosted the second meeting of the 2016-2017 Thomas Edison Innovation Fellowship in Orlando, Florida.
-At the meeting, the Edison Fellows presented their research proposals and received valuable feedback from Senior Commentators and other Fellows.
+On April 20-21, 2017, CPIP hosted the second meeting of the 2017-2018 Thomas Edison Innovation Fellowship in Scottsdale, Arizona.
+At the meeting, the Edison Innovation Fellows presented their research proposals and received valuable feedback from Senior Commentators and other Fellows.

-On March 3-5, 2016, CPIP hosted the first meeting of the 2016-2017 Thomas Edison Innovation Fellowship in San Diego, California.
+On March 2-4, 2017, CPIP hosted the first meeting of the 2017-2018 Thomas Edison Innovation Fellowship in Carlsbad, California.
 The meeting, which focused on research methodologies and developing research ideas, featured several days of academic roundtable discussions, as well as presentations by inventors and other representatives from the innovation industries.
-We are thrilled to begin the third year of our Edison Fellowship!